-Even when there is no load on the battery, it still loses power steadily.
+Even when there is no load on the battery, it discharges steadily.

 The charge state and the type of charge are very important for the service life of the battery.

 Rapid recharging with a high charging current shortens the battery's service life.